 Swans are majestic and iconic – they really are a firm part of the British countryside!
 Of course, as with all wild birds, it is never a good idea to try and approach a swan on your own – they can get pretty vicious and protective!

-How much do you know about swans?
-Is the link to royalty a true fact?
-These 14 interesting facts about swans are going to break things down on these wonderful water avians so you can come away completely clued-up
+These fun facts about swans are going to break things down on these wonderful water avians so you can come away completely clued-up.